is-a-good-dev/register/README.md

 ## Register
 Please read the [documentation](https://docs.is-a-good.dev) to register a new domain manually.

-Or if you want to register a domain using your command line, you can check out our [CLI](https://github.com/is-a-good-dev/cli).

 ---

 Your pull request **will not** be merged if: